ahgroup/DSAIDE/mynotes/to-do-list.md

 * add progress bar
 * fix figure size adjustment

-Implement the following features in the 'Characteristics of ID' App.

 - Remove progress bar.
 Instead, once a user hits 'run simulation' a 'simulation running' message should show up below the button.
 This message should go away as soon as the simulation has finished and output has been displayed.
 Depending on how many lines of code this is, maybe turn it into a stand-alone function.
 But only do that if it doesn't make the code more complex.